 For Electric Operation: Turn on the Water Heater electric element switch, which is located on the wall near the monitor panel.
+The shoreline must be connected for electric operation.

 For LP Gas Operation: Press the Water Heater switch on the Monitor Panel.
 The "Pilot Out" light will glow for about 10-15 seconds, then it will go out.
 If the "Pilot Out" light comes on during LP operation, it means that the burner has gone into "lockout" mode and must be restarted.
 If this happens, turn the Water Heater switch off for about 5 minutes, then turn it back on.
-See the detailed instructions below, and refer to the manufacturer's guide in your Owner's Manual binder for further information.
+See the Suburban user's guide in your Owners InfoCase for further information.

-For Quick Recovery Operation (Dual): Turn On both Water Heater switches; the gas one on the monitor panel and the electric one on the wall beside it.
+For Quick Recovery Operation (Dual):

+Turn On both Water Heater switches; the gas one on the monitor panel and the electric one on the wall beside it.
 This will help reheat the water heater tank more quickly than a single source would alone.
 Use this mode when you are using a larger than normal volume of hot water, for example, when someone is taking a shower and the dishwasher or clothes washer is also being used.
 Be sure to turn Off either the gas switch or electric switch (your choice) when quick recovery demand has passed to avoid unwanted use of LP or electricity.